Macroeconomic Equilibrium Monetarists vs Keynesians

 No need for government intervention.
 Let the market do its thing.

-Real-world check: Think Germany - often praised for long-term fiscal discipline and structural reform, sticking close to monetarist ideals.
+IB Economics Real-life Example: Think Germany - often praised for long-term fiscal discipline and structural reform, sticking close to monetarist ideals.

-The Keynesian View: Sometimes You’ve Got to Step In
+IB Economics The Keynesian View: Sometimes You’ve Got to Step In

 Keynesians see the economy more like a moody teenager.
 Left alone, it might spiral into a long sulk (a recession) and not bounce back on its own.